peerlibrary/annotator/src/tasks_introduction.coffee.md

 A task can depend on any number of other tasks, and it's execution will only start when all the dependencies have been fulfilled.

 In this example, `schedule` will first run *task C* (since it does not have any dependency), and when it's ready, it will execute (in an unspecified order) *Task B* and the manually registered callback.
+(If we cared for their order, we should add a dependency between them.)

 The output will look like this: